|Value||Eligibility||Open date||Close date|

 I. withdraws from an eligible course or fails to enrol,

-II. withdraws from units described in Clause 2.d.,
+II. withdraws from the degree described in Clause 2.d.,

 IV. does not maintain satisfactory academic performance,